 This document (the Green, Social and Sustainability Bond Framework) is intented to provide non-exhaustive, general information.
-This document may contain or incorporate by reference public information not separately reviewed, approved or endorsed by Crédit Mutuel Alliance Fédérale and BFCM and accordingly, no representation, warranty or undertaking, express or implied, is made and no responsibility or liability is accepted by Credit Mutuel Alliance Fédérale and BFCM as to the fairness, accuracy, reasonableness or completeness of such information.
+This document may contain or incorporate by reference public information not separately reviewed, approved or endorsed by Crédit Mutuel Alliance Fédérale, BFCM or their affiliates and accordingly, no representation, warranty or undertaking, express or implied, is made and no responsibility or liability is accepted by Credit Mutuel Alliance Fédérale, BFCM or their affiliates as to the fairness, accuracy, reasonableness or completeness of such information.